April 21, 2011

 My friend asked me about “Pass Over” today.
 During this week of remembering the Lord Jesus as He came to His death and Resurrection, so many people do not remember or never learned the Old Testament events underlying so many New Testament practices.
 Today, let us review the basics of the Passover.

 The Death Plague.
 God sent Moses to deliver the people of Israel from bondage in Egypt about 1445 B.C.
 Pharaoh would not let the people go immediately, but God sent plagues upon Egypt to convince Pharaoh.
-It took ten plagues to persuade Pharaoh, and the last plague was a the plague of the death of the firstborn males of Egypt, both man and beast (Exodus 12:12, page 106).
+It took ten plagues to persuade Pharaoh, and the last plague was a plague of the death of the firstborn males of Egypt, both man and beast (Exodus 12:12).

 The Passover of the Destroyer.
 God sent the destroyer to the houses of Israel that same night, at midnight.
 The LORD struck all the firstborn of the house of Egypt, from the firstborn of Pharaoh, to the firstborn of the captive in the dungeon, and all the firstborn of the cattle, and the cry of the Egyptians was great, for every home experienced death (Exodus 12:23-30).
 Because the people of Israel had followed the command of the LORD to put blood on their doorposts and lintel, no one died in those homes protected by blood of the lamb.

 Christ Our Passover Today.
-In the New Testament, we see references to Jesus as the Lamb of God that takes away the sin of the world (John 1:29, page 1654), where Jesus is also pictured as the sacrifice of the lamb in the Old Testament sacrificial system.
+In the New Testament, we see references to Jesus as the Lamb of God that takes away the sin of the world (John 1:29), where Jesus is also pictured as the sacrifice of the lamb in the Old Testament sacrificial system.
 But Jesus also stands as our Passover.
-In 1 Corinthians 5:7, page 1787, Christ is called our Passover who has been sacrificed for our sin.
+In 1 Corinthians 5:7, Christ is called our Passover who has been sacrificed for our sin.

 So we learn more about the Passover today.